 If you have to stand for any length of time in a hot

-environment, flex your leg muscles often while standing.
+environment, flex your leg muscles often.
 This prevents blood

 from pooling in your lower legs, which can lead to fainting.
 To prevent

 to stimulate circulation while standing for long periods of time.

 increases blood flow to the skin and increases your risk of dehydration.